NakiriYuuzu/InterDiD/README.md

    6. go to Messaging API tab
    7. copy the Channel access token to `.env`
    8. and set webhook url to `https://<your_domain>/api/linebot`
+5. If using docker, run `chmod +x install_docker.sh` and `./install_docker.sh` to install docker and docker-compose.
+6. Follow the steps below to deploy.

 ### Deploy without Docker [Only WebHook]
 1. Go to [NGROK](https://ngrok.com/) download and setup Ngrok.